 - Marketing strategy (How will the company reach its target market and how does

 - Organization and Personnel (Who are the individuals who will initially manage the

 - Background, experience, and skills of the contestant(s) in relation to the

 Remember this is a competition.
-Your Business Proposal needs to differentiate your business from the other contestants and inspire the judges to select your submission over your competitors.
+Your Business Proposal needs to differentiate your business from other competitors.
 The clarity and descriptiveness of your proposal will make a difference and enhance your chances of becoming a finalist.
 In the business world you would need to do the same thing to inspire stakeholders to support your new venture.

 The contestant(s) acknowledge that the ideas and concepts of this proposed business, as presented in this Business Proposal, are the original work of the contestants.
 All contestants agree to comply with the rules and guidelines of the New Business Venture Competition.
 Contestants are responsible for all copyright, trademark, and patent issues.
-If this submission is selected as a finalist in the Competition, the contestant(s) commit to developing and submitting a full-fledged written Business Plan to email@example.com by March 13, 2014, and to participating in all the activities before a panel of judges on April 10, 2014.
+If this submission is selected as a finalist in the Competition, the contestant(s) commit to developing and submitting a full-fledged written Business Plan to email@example.com by 5:00 p.m. on Friday, March 2, 2018, and to participating in all the activities before a panel of judges on March 29, 2018.

 Feedback on Submissions

-All contestants will be notified by December 5, 2013, as to whether or not their proposal has been selected as a finalist for the Competition.
-Feedback will be provided for all submissions.
+All contestants will be notified by November 17, 2016, as to whether or not their proposal has been selected as a finalist for the Competition.

 To return to the overview, click here.